Presidency of John Tyler: Ongoing debates and the 1844 election

 The full Senate began to debate the Senate annexation treaty in mid-May 1844, and it rejected the treaty by a vote of 16–35 on June 8.
 Most of the support for the treaty came from Democrats who represented slave states.
 Changing tactics, Tyler submitted the treaty to the House of Representatives.
 He hoped to convince Congress to annex Texas by joint resolution, which required a simple majority vote in both houses of Congress rather than a two-thirds vote in the Senate.
 The debate over Texas, as well as Oregon to a lesser degree, dominated American political discourse throughout mid-1844.
 Former President Andrew Jackson, a staunch supporter of annexation, persuaded Polk to welcome Tyler back into the Democratic Party and ordered Democratic editors to cease their attacks on him.
 Satisfied by these developments, Tyler dropped out of the race in August and endorsed Polk for the presidency.
-Tyler thus became the first sitting president to decline to seek a second term.
 In the public letter announcing his withdrawal, Tyler stated his belief that Polk's administration "will be a continuance of my own, since he will be found the advocate of most of my measures."